CGLemon/Sayuri/bash/CONFIG.md

 --always-completed-q-policy

---reduce-playouts 50            # In 75% of games, use 50 playouts without noise
+--fastsearch-playouts 50        # In 75% of games, use 50 playouts without noise
                                 # and do not save training data.
+Should be lower
+                                # than main playouts.

---reduce-playouts-prob 0.75     # Probability of using reduced playouts.
+--fastsearch-playouts-prob 0.75 # Probability of using reduced playouts.

---resign-playouts 75            # Use this number of playouts if a player's win rate
+--resign-playouts 32            # Use this number of playouts if a player's win rate
                                 # falls below the resign threshold.
+Should be lower
+                                # than fastsearch-playouts.

 --resign-threshold 0.05         # Resign if a player's win rate falls below this threshold.

 --resign-discard-prob 0.8       # Discard 80% of training data when the game
                                 # has a clear winner.

---parallel-games 128            # Number of self-play games to run in parallel.
+--parallel-games 64             # Number of self-play games to run in parallel.

---batch-size 64                 # Batch size for neural network inference.

 --cache-memory-mib 400          # Cache memory size in MiB.